IRRAT/Shop/README.md

 ## Build & development

-Run `bower install` for installing dependencies
+Go to 'app' folder and  run `bower install` for installing dependencies

 ## preview